 You actively seek solutions to your child’s current challenges.
-This way the child begins to consider you his trusted support system.
+This way the child begins to consider you as his trusted support system.
 He knows to confide in you and reveal his innermost worries and thoughts.
 He knows “my parents” will help me figure this out.

 This solution may or may not work, but time and again showing your children how to solve problems -real or perceived, gains the child’s trust and also makes the home a calmer place.
 No yelling, no screaming just finding solutions to the challenge at hand.

 Yelling and screaming do not solve the problem they only teach the child, that he can’t voice his opinions or feelings lest it anger/hurt your feelings.

 Another very important aspect of Gentle Parenting that took us a while to get accustomed to was to adjust our expectations.
 There are times when you are truly expecting your child to follow along on aspects that are not age-appropriate yet.

 Toddlers have not yet developed their brains, so many actions that sound reasonable to you may still be a task for their young brains to comprehend.
-Check your child’s readiness skills per age and then realign your expectations.
+Check your child’s readiness for skills per age and then realign your expectations.
 Losing temper on actions that the child is clearly not developmentally ready for is a big waste of time and energy for everyone involved.